Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: SC-HBF and D-HBF

-Algorithm \ref{algorithm_C_HBF} presents the proposed C-HBF scheme to obtain $\mF^{\star}$.
+Algorithm \ref{algorithm_C_HBF} presents the proposed {SC-HBF} scheme to obtain $\left\{\mF_1^{\star}, \mF_2^{\star}, \ldots, \mF_{L}^{\star}\right\}$.
 In particular, in steps 3--6, the combining vector $\vf_{ln}^{\star}$ is obtained by quantizing $\vu_{ln}^{\star}$ based on \eqref{quan_fln}, which ensures that the resultant analog combiners belong to the feasible set $\mathcal{F}$.
-Then, $\mF_l^{\star}$ is found in step 7 and $\mG_{l}$ is computed in step 8, followed by $\mQ_l$ being updated in step 9 based on \eqref{Q_n_1}.
-In step 10, the sub-rate $R_l$ corresponding to the $l$th AP is computed.
-Finally, the global analog combiner $\mF^{\star}$ is determined in step 12.
+Then, $\mF_l^{\star}$ is found in step 7 and $\mG_{l}$ is computed in step 8, followed by $\hat{\mQ}_l$ being updated in step 9.
+In step 10, $\mathcal{R}^{\mathrm{a}}_l$ corresponding to the $l$th AP is computed. {Furthermore, the digital combiner is computed at each AP, as in step 12.
+We note that in Algorithm \ref{algorithm_C_HBF}, steps 1--11 are performed at the CPU, whereas step 12 is performed at the APs.}